danbev/learning-ai/notes/quantization.md

 ## Quanitization
-This are ways to take floating point values and turn them into ints, or I guess the main point is that we want to make something that take more storage space, or memory space and store it with less bits.
+These are ways to take floating point values and storing them with fewer bits, we want to make something that take more storage space, or memory space and store it with less bits.

 So if we think about floating points we have half presicion 16-bits, single precision 32-bits, and double precision 64-bits.
 My understanding that models are trained using single-precision 32-bit floating points.
 But these can then be quantanised to smaller sizes.
 This might make the model less accurate but I'm not clear on that yet.

 My current understanding is that the models could be trained on single-precision and then quantanised.
-So this will make the model size smaller, taking less room on dist, and also less memory.
+So this will make the model size smaller, taking less room on disk, and also less memory.
 But at inference time I'm not sure yet if the the values are then converted back to single-precision or if they are inferred using the quantanised values.
 Hopefully this document will sort that out.